 “Rough how?
 Paying bills?”
 Betty asked.

 “Yeah.
-I’m in hock.
+I’m in shock.
 Big time,” Maggie replied.
 “The worse thing is that I feel paralyzed.
 I don’t know how to get out from under, let alone invest.
 What money I have, I feed to Visa and MasterCard.”

 “That’s the worst feeling,” said Rachel.
 “I remember those days well.
 Right after college, when I first started working, I was constantly strapped.
-But then I found another job that paid more, and I promised myself that I’d never again be so desperate.
+But then I found another job that paid more, and I promised myself that I’d never again been so desperate.
 After that, I saved some money and began buying penny stocks—you know, those stocks that sell for a dollar or two.
 My first one was Sunshine

-Mines, and I made a little money.”
+Mines and I made a little money.”